top of page

 What Breast Lifts Don’t Do

-Breast lift surgery does not significantly change the size of your breasts or round out the upper part of your breast.
-If you want your breasts to look fuller, consider breast lift and augmentation surgery.
-If you want smaller breasts, consider combining breast lift and reduction surgery.
+Breast lift surgery (mastopexy) does not significantly change the size of your breasts or enhance the fullness of the upper part of your breast.
+If you're seeking fuller breasts, consider combining breast lift surgery with breast augmentation.
+If you wish to reduce breast size, a combination of breast lift and reduction surgery may be a better option.

-A breast lift is a good option for you if:
+A breast lift may be right for you if:

 • You do not smoke

-• You are bothered by the feeling that your breasts sag, have lost shape and volume
+• You are bothered by sagging breasts or a loss of shape and volume

 • Your nipples and areolas point downward